Pamuditha-Madushan/Task-List-Management-Web-App-Backend/README.md

 1).
 User Authentication API

- *).
+   a).
 Registration-API

      - Implemented User Registration Functionality.
      - Registration data will be stored in memory.